 For immediate release

-The Connecticut State Historical Records Advisory Board (CT SHRAB), in collaboration with Conservation ConneCTion, is pleased to announce that it has received a grant from the National Historic Publications & Records Commission (NHPRC) to provide training opportunities and site visits for cultural heritage organizations with archive collections.
+The Connecticut State Historical Records Advisory Board (CT SHRAB), in collaboration with Conservation ConneCTion, is pleased to announce that it has received a grant from the National Historic Publications & Records Commission (NHPRC) to provide funding to cultural heritage organizations with archival collections.

 The archival collections held by Connecticut’s mid-sized and small cultural heritage organizations are incredibly important in documenting and understanding the history of our state as it reflects the national experience.
-These repositories hold the private and public history of the people, communities, businesses and political entities that have shaped the history of Connecticut.
-These archival collections serve as the threads that tie together diverse institutions and communities to create each unique local identity.
+These repositories hold the private and public history of the people, communities, businesses and political entities that have shaped the history of Connecticut and serve as the threads that tie together diverse institutions and communities to create each unique local identity.

 For more information on these programs please contact Kathy Craughwell-Varda at Conservation ConneCTion – CSL.ConservationConnection@ct.gov or 203-241-0618.